For US & Canadian Dentists

 In-office mentoring

-High (your own patients) 1–5+ cases Variable (if accredited) Flexible; mentor fee per day/case First real cases in your own practice
+High (your own patients) 1–5+ cases Variable Flexible; mentor fee per day/case First real cases in your own practice

 🇺🇸